 German Shepherd puppies are playful and adventurous.
 This makes them prone to minor cuts, scrapes, or injuries as they explore their environment.
 Vitamin C proves to be an invaluable ally in speeding up the healing process.

-- Vitamin C enhances wound healing by promoting collagen synthesis, which is crucial for the repair of damaged skin, tendons, and ligaments.
+- It enhances wound healing by promoting collagen synthesis, which is crucial for the repair of damaged skin, tendons, and ligaments.

 - Collagen provides the scaffold for new tissue to form, helping wounds close faster and more efficiently.